Joseph LaPage: Murder of Mariette Ball

 On July 24, 1874, Mariette N. Ball, a school teacher in St. Albans' nearby district, was murdered.
 Her daily trips from her home to work passed by a field in which LaPage worked, and he became fascinated by her.
 After many weeks of contemplation, on July 24, 1874, he decided to follow her.
-He gave an excuse that he was going to pick berries, and then cut through the woods and laid to wait at a hill.
+He gave an excuse that he was going to pick berries, and then cut through the woods and waited at a hill.
 Ball was walking through the desolate path, en route to the residence of Foster A. Page, which she did every Saturday.
-LaPage, who had put on a roughly made mask made from an old mat, attacked Ball, who pleaded for her life and fought back viciously.
+LaPage, who had put on a roughly made mask made from an old mat, attacked Ball, who pleaded for her life and fought back.
 During the struggle, she managed to tear away the mask and see LaPage's face.
 Despite her strong physique and the several scratches inflicted on the man's face, she was strangled to death by LaPage, who then had sex with her corpse.
 After he was finished, just to make sure that she wouldn't return to life, he bashed her head into a stone.
 The bloodied murderer then left the scene.

 Ball's body was soon found, and an investigation was launched to determine who had killed her.
-At one time, LaPage was arrested for the crime thanks to Geo M. Lang, who had been inquired about the departure of a train by LaPage, who had scratches on his face.
+At one time, LaPage was arrested for the crime thanks to George M. Lang, who had been inquired about the departure of a train by LaPage, who had scratches on his face.
 He was brought before Sheriffs Newton and Swift, who inquired about the murder, but as they had no evidence and the hired detective from Boston had also seen other people in the district at the time of the murder, LaPage was released and others were investigated.
 In the end, nobody was convicted of the murder, and the Ball family moved to California.